THE IMPORTANCE OF PRE-PLANNING A FUNERAL OR CREMATION SERVICE

 How much Final Expense coverage do you need?

-This will all depend on what your wishes are for your funeral plan.
+This will all depend on your funeral plan’s wishes.
 A basic direct cremation service can cost between $1,500 and $3,000 (in most cities).
-A cremation funeral or full traditional burial service is going to require funds to cover between $6,000 to $15,000.
+A cremation funeral or full traditional burial service will require funds to cover between $6,000 and $15,000.

 This is why it is essential to outline your requirements so that you can prepare and break down the funeral costs.